 This system will have limits – we cannot serve large numbers of riders at the same time.
 You may be asked to re-schedule or postpone your ride, walk to/from your stop, and share the vehicle with other riders.
 Remember, we can only travel within the town boundaries, and along Route 5 as far as Exits 8 & 9.

-This is a pilot program, which means we are testing a new type of system for a three-year period.
+This is a pilot program, which means we are testing a new type of system for a two-year period.

 We will be tweaking it, correcting it, and we will be learning about it as we go.